 Skip to main content

-After a run, momentic ai heal investigates failed tests and repairs them in place.
+After a run, momentic ai triage investigates failed tests and repairs them in place.
 Based on your organization’s Healing settings, it then opens a pull request with the fix.

 This is the post-run repair agent.
 It is separate from in-run auto-healing (locator resolution and smart waiting), which keeps a single run green without changing your test files.